jackeinbinder01/Abstractive-Summarizer/README.md

-# Abstractive-Summarizer
+# Just Pick One:
-Abstractive Summarization of News Articles Using BART and PEGASUS
+## Abstractive Summarization of News Articles Using BART and PEGASUS